namitha21/git-demo/README.md

 ##More random texts
 With nearly 20 years of programming and software development experience, I started out teaching myself programming while in High School.
-I put myself through college working for a local Internet Service Provider as a programmer.
+I pu t myself through college working for a local Internet Service Provider as a programmer.
 Before finishing college, I developed and sold an award winning website to a Dot-Com start-up.
 After college, I have worked at several companies ranging from start-ups to large enterprises focusing on Java and client-side technologies (HTML/CSS/JavaScript).
 Throughout my career, I have oppo

+##Website contents
+index.html